czbiohub-sf/yogo/docs/training.md

 - Model weights are initialized from random weights
 - `--lr` is the learning rate - default is 3e-4, but increasing it a little to 5e-4 seemed to do well for pre-training.
 - `--epochs` is the number of times that we train over the data.
 - `--normalize-images` is a flag to normalize images into the range `[0,1]` before being fed to YOGO.
 Good for stabilization during training, and it's a very common practice for image data.
+At export time, [we add a layer to normalize images if needed](https://github.com/czbiohub-sf/yogo/blob/37e4f5f363b10253418b613c3e76fc65b8b0a90c/yogo/utils/export_model.py#L30-L48) so `ulc-malaria-scope` is none-the-wiser.

 This will create a `trained_models` directory in YOGO directory, and put your model there.
 The model name is created by W&B, and you should see some text in stdout stating what it is.
 The model checkpoints will be in `trained_models` - so if W&B's RNG chooses `chaos-cat-0727`, the checkpoints (`best.pth` and `last.pth`) will be in `trained_models/chaos-cat-0727`.
 We use these for fine-tuning.